 The Sabo Center for Democracy and Citizenship is Augsburg's civic and community engagement center.
-We connect students, faculty, staff, and community members in addressing public issues, making change, and building democracy.
+We equip students, faculty, staff, and community members to address public issues, make change, and build a more trustworthy democracy.

 Sabo Center Vision: A more equitable and democratic world where all people develop agency and power to shape their lives and communities.